open-mmlab/mmtracking/configs/sot/prdimp/README.md

 ### GOT10k

 The results of PrDiMP in GOT10k are reimplemented by ourselves.
-We only use the GOT10k train set to train the model, which is the common setting on GOT10k, while the setting on the PrDiMP paper is using the GOT10k, LaSOT, TrackingNet and coco.
+We only use the GOT10k train set to train the model, which is the common setting on GOT10k, while the setting on the PrDiMP paper is using the GOT10k, LaSOT, TrackingNet and coco to train the model.
+The result on our setting is lower about 1 than the original PrDiMP setting.
 The last-epoch model is submitted to [the evaluation server on GOT10k Challenge](http://got-10k.aitestunion.com/).
 We provide the model with its configuration and training log.

 | Method | Backbone | Style | Lr schd | Mem (GB) | Inf time (fps) |  AO  | SR<sub>0.5</sub> | SR<sub>0.75</sub> |                  Config                  |                                                                                                                                            Download                                                                                                                                            |
 | :----: | :------: | :---: | :-----: | :------: | :------------: | :--: | :--------------: | :---------------: | :--------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |